 Should I Rent a Car or Take Shuttles in Costa Rica?

 It will depend on your budget and time you have in the country.
 We recommend renting a car if you want to explore, want more freedom and flexibility and aren’t on a strict on a budget.
-Renting a car in Costa Rica is the ultimate way to discover the country and all it has to offer on your on terms.
+Renting a car in Costa Rica is the ultimate way to discover the country.
 (Get our Costa Rica car rental discount here)

 However, if you are not used to driving in foreign countries and are on a strict budget, then we recommend taking shuttles, either private or shared.
-Shared shuttles are not as cheap as private but are more convenient than buses as they offer door to door hotel drop off and pick up.
-Unforutnately there are usually just two schedules a day (AM and PM) so you need to make sure it fits in your itinerary.
+Shared shuttles are more convenient than public buses as they offer door to door hotel drop off and pick up.
+Unfortunately there are usually just two schedules a day (AM and PM) so you need to make sure it fits in your itinerary.
 Likewise, you will be sharing the vehicle with 9-14 other people.

 Private shuttles are an excellent option for families and big groups who don’t want to drive.
 You have the vehicle all to yourself and can pick a stop along the way.
 Read more about Costa Rica shuttles here.

-Take the bus for a fun local experience and if you have more than 5 days – 1 week as the bus takes a long time and can require multiple changes depending on your destinations.
+Take the bus for a fun local experience and if you have more than 5 days.
+The public bus takes a long time and can require multiple changes depending on your destinations.

 Read more about getting around Costa Rica in our post.